apache/spark-website/faq.md

 <p class="question">How can I access data in S3?</p>
 <p class="answer">Use the <code>s3n://</code> URI scheme (<code>s3n://bucket/path</code>).
 You will also need to set your Amazon security credentials, either by setting the environment variables <code>AWS_ACCESS_KEY_ID</code> and <code>AWS_SECRET_ACCESS_KEY</code> before your program runs, or by setting <code>fs.s3.awsAccessKeyId</code> and <code>fs.s3.awsSecretAccessKey</code> in <code>SparkContext.hadoopConfiguration</code>.</p>

+<p class="question">Does Spark require modified versions of Scala or Python?</p>
+<p class="answer">No. Spark requires no changes to Scala or compiler plugins.
+The Python API uses the standard CPython implementation, and can call into existing C libraries for Python such as NumPy.</p>

 <p class="question">What are good resources for learning Scala?</p>
 <p class="answer">Check out <a href="http://www.artima.com/scalazine/articles/steps.html">First Steps to Scala</a> for a quick introduction, the <a href="http://www.scala-lang.org/docu/files/ScalaTutorial.pdf">Scala tutorial for Java programmers</a>, or the free online book <a href="http://www.artima.com/pins1ed/">Programming in Scala</a>.
 Scala is easy to transition to if you have Java experience or experience in a similarly high-level language (e.g. Ruby).</p>